sponnambalam97/amazon-reviews-sentiment-analysis/README.md

 ## Files

 - `thesis.pdf` — full writeup with methodology, literature review, and results
-- `code/` — Python source from the appendix of the thesis
+- `code.ipynb` — Python source from the appendix of the thesis
 - `README.md` — this file

 ## Citation